 Mariachi Plaza has been a gathering place for Mariachi musicians looking for work to play at weddings and other events since the 1930s.

-Our walking tour guide the Barrio Boychik
+Our Boyle Heights tour guide

 Some of his other walking tours include: